weiser/lox/README.md

 # lox
-implementation of Lox in Crafting Compilers by Nystrom
+implementation of Lox in Crafting Compilers, Part 1 (the tree-walk interpreter) by Nystrom

 ## How to build interpreter